echestratus/peworld-project/README.md

 ## Related Project
 :rocket: [`Backend Peworld`](https://github.com/echestratus/be-peworld-project)

+## License

+Distributed under the MIT License.
+See [`LICENSE`](https://github.com/echestratus/peworld-project/blob/main/LICENSE) for more information.

 ## Contact

 Feel free to contact me if there is any question you want to ask regarding this project or if you just want to get in touch.